 Employers use culture fit interview questions to assess corporate culture compatibility of new hires.
-The employer implements cultural fit recruitment process because the risk of mismatches between you, as a new hire, and its values and expectations are real.
+They implement cultural fit recruitment process because the risk of mismatches between you, as a new hire, and its values and expectations are real.

 The term fit in hiring processes refers to two aspects: job fit and organization fit.

 Job fit is a “micro” aspect of your qualities suitability with a job.
 It refers to the degree to which your competencies and interests’ responsibilities are relevant to the job.
-You’re considered fit to your job if you can perform well and are satisfied with your roles.
+Good performance and job satisfaction two common indicators that you’re culturally fit to your job.

-You’re considered culturally fit to your employer if you can, in addition to perform well, contribute faster to and stay longer in the company.
+You’re culturally fit to an employer when you perform well, contribute faster to and stay longer in the company.

 Why Becoming Culturally Fit is Important?

 Let’s say you’re one of the best candidate for a potential employer.
 You may have the knowledge and skills that can help the company grow over time.
-But as the business environment change you may be required to develop new competencies to make the company stay on its competitive edge.
+But as the business environment change you have to develop new competencies to make the company stay on its competitive edge.